cwchilvers/UCI-CBC-01-CodeRefactoring/README.md

 # Challenge 1: Code Refactoring
 ## Description
-This project's goal was to refactor code for a webpage so that it uses semantic HTML elements and follows accessibility standards via alt attributes.
+This project's goal was to refactor code for a webpage so that it uses semantic HTML elements in a logical structure and follows accessibility standards via alt attributes.

 ## Screenshots